 Did you know: your baby reflects your inner states, recreates your emotional patterns from day one.
 Infants mirror the primary caregiver's brain waves, synchronize heart rate, stress hormones, oxytocin, etc.

 It means that your transformation and new skills create conditions for your kids to grow in a truly nurturing environment - giving them advantage for life.
 Emotionally resilient mom is modeling essential coping skills and healthy patterns via osmosis (not literally, but you get the idea).
 The first 3 years of life are foundational.

 Scientific research on mindfulness, self-compassion, early child development, human attachment inform my work.
 The practices are trauma-informed and tailored for new and early parents.

 I am excited to invite YOU to this journey of self-discovery, presence, and emotional self-tuning.

 Trained Mindfulness and Mindful Self-Compassion (MSC) Teacher

 My professional life has revolved around helping people and organizations embrace change as an opportunity to step up their game.
-I'm on the mission to help parents be well to show up at their best during their child’s most critical developmental years.
+I'm on the mission to support early parents thrive to show up at their best during their child’s most critical developmental years.